 From 1 seat in Parliament following the 2004 elections, the FF+ has been slowly growing its following, leading to 4 seats in 2009 and 9 seats in 2019.
 In 2016, Pieter Groenewald took over the party from Pieter Mulder, with the former leading the party in the 2024 elections.

 The FF+ is an advocate for minority rights and self-determination, emphasising the protection of Afrikaner cultural heritage.
-It has expressed opposition to policies like Black Economic Empowerment (BEE), the National Health Insurance (NHI), and land reform initiatives.
+They have expressed opposition to policies like Black Economic Empowerment (BEE), the National Health Insurance (NHI), and land reform initiatives.

 Leader: Bantu Holomisa